User Manual

 For the moment, BP Studio hasn’t implemented the notion of elevation, half-integral unit structures, or meandering rivers.
 But you can widen or heighten your flaps by setting their width or height, and use them to create elevations in your final model.
 You can also use integral structures to roughly represent the space occupied by the half-integral structures, and transform them into the latter in your folding process.
 Meandering rivers might be represented similarly by using stub flaps, or you can just pretend that it’s there and fold your thing anyway 😉

-Other features such as tilted grid, exporting to more formats, etc. are also planned.
+Other features such as tilted grid, optimization conditions, meandering support, etc. are also planned.